supahcraig/rpcn_snowflake/README.md

 #### Output: snowflake_streaming

 The `snowflake_streaming` output is used to stream data into a snowflake table.
-In the times of yore, you could stream data into Snowflake using Snowpipe, but it required setting up Snowflake stages that would hold the data for a time before making it available for querying.
+In the times of yore, you could stream data into Snowflake using Snowpipe, but it required setting up Snowflake Stages and Pipes that would define loading instructions and hold the data for a time before making it available for querying.
 Recently, Snowflake has provided a mechanism to stream data "directly" to a table to be immediately available for querying.
 This processor uses that functionality.
 We do still enable some batching here, by specifying to wait for either 1000 messages or 5 seconds, _whichever comes first,_ although it is not strictly-speaking necessary.
 The Snowflake specifics are all provided via .env file.

 Handling dates is always tricky when pushing data to a database, and this is no exception.
 The processor requires date/time/timestamp data to be in either unixtime or RFC3339 format.
 Within Redpanda Connect, bloblang provides several methods for parsing such data, including `ts_parse`, `ts_strptime`, and `ts_strftime`.
 Our input data has 2 date-type fields, one of which is already unixtime so no special handling is needed.
 However, the `expiration_date` field is formatted as `YYYY-MM-DD` so we need to turn that into an acceptable format.
 The `mapping` section shows this transformation in action.